nekostein/unincdb/db/1970/unincdb-tutorial/Charter.md

 Use basic Markdown syntax.
 Avoid inline code; prefer quotation marks when possible.
-Keep in mind that printed stuff will not necessarily be colorful and there is no guarantee that a notary authority will use different fonts for "&lt;code>" and "&lt;pre>".
+Keep in mind that printed stuff will not necessarily be colorful and there is no guarantee that a witness authority will use different fonts for "&lt;code>" and "&lt;pre>".